 - 7th Street Public Market – For a different type of shopping experience, Uptown residents and visitors go to the 7th Street Public Market.
 The market features fresh produce and meat from local farmers, as well as delicious food like pizza and chocolate.
 There is also a wine shop, sushi, coffee, and much more.

 - Overstreet Mall – Overstreet Mall is a cluster of clothing shops, banks, newsstands, salons, restaurants, and other stores and services that connect many of Uptown’s office complexes.
 It is a popular spot for people who live in work in the buildings along the mall to grab a bite to eat or pick up a few necessities during the week.

 - EpiCentre – In 2010, EpiCentre opened in Uptown, providing residents with the perfect place to spend a night out on the town.
-It is home to dozens of restaurants, clubs, bars, a movie theater, and a few shops and services.
+It is home to dozens of restaurants, clubs, bars, and a few shops and services.
 Eateries range from casual fast food to upscale dining.

 - Bank of America Stadium – Bank of America Stadium is one of the city’s top attractions, particularly in the fall when the Carolina Panthers are in town.
 During each Sunday home game, up to 75,000 fans pack the seats to watch the Panthers beat a rival.
 Other events are held here throughout the year, and tours are available.

 - Spectrum Center Charlotte – If you prefer basketball, Spectrum Center is the home base of the Charlotte Hornets.
 Throughout the year, the Arena hosts other events, ranging from concerts to college basketball games.